Age of acquisition: Relation to other variables

 It has been disputed whether age of acquisition has an effect on word tasks on its own or by virtue of its covariance with other variables such as word frequency.
 Alternatively, it has been suggested that the age of acquisition is related to the fact that an earlier learned word has been encountered more often.
 These issues were partially resolved in an article by Ghyselinck, Lewis and Brysbaert.

 Alternatively there have been discussions of the effect that the age of acquisition has on memory.
 The influence of AoA on recognition memory is likely to be present, using a pure and mixed lists.
 However, the AoA effect is not likely to be present in free recall tasks.
 However, there is evidence indicating that the AoA is present in free recall in compound words.
 One explanation for this is that disyllabic words such as compound words have more irregular spelling-to-sound correspondence, thus semantics is more likely to take place, while monomorphemic items have a more regular spelling-to-sound correspondence, thus semantics is less likely to take place.

 Theories on the age-of-acquisition effects

 Representation theory

 The AoA effects could be attributed to incremental construction of semantic representations.
 Early-acquired words develop stronger connections with other words as they have richer semantic representations, and are thus more resistant to cognitive impairment.
+However, the AoA effect has been argued to be the result of perceptual-semantic representation where the brain maps visual features of individual constituents as opposed to solely a perceptual root or a semantic root..
+However, the AoA effect is observed to occur in non-linguistic domains that are similar to language such as faces.
+However, the AoA effect may not be identical in musical domains, unless lexical access is necessitated.
+Here we observe that AoA effect is absent in a purely auditory task but requires the participants to discriminate between melodies, whereas when the title of the melody is included, we observe melodies acquired later in life are recognized faster and more accurately.
+This indicates that the musical lexicon is organized by semantic distinctiveness, an argument made to research on memory research.